EnigmaCurry/d.rymcg.tech/homepage/README.md

 existing config, and redownload the template repository on *each* restart of the container.

-Second you must configure your Gitea, Github, or Gitlab repository to add the webhook.
+Second you must configure your Forgejo, Github, or Gitlab repository to add the webhook.

  * Webhook URL is of the format: `https://homepage.example.com/reloader/restart`